PriorVAE: Encoding spatial priors with VAEs for small-area estimation: Results

 To verify that our approach is also applicable to irregular grids, we modified the simulation study by placing the grid points irregularly.
 We use the same architecture to train this model, i.e. 35, 30 nodes in each hidden layer and 10 latent variables in the bottleneck layer.
-Original GP priors evaluated on an irregular grid, the learnt VAE priors, and inference results are presented in Supplement 2.
+Original GP priors evaluated on an irregular grid, the learnt VAE priors and inference results are presented on Supplement Figures \ref{fig:irreg_draws} and \ref{fig:irreg_inference}.

-\paragraph{Two-dimensional GP} A similar set of experiments as described above were performed for two-dimensional GP priors.
+\paragraph{Two-dimensional GP.} A similar set of experiments as described above were performed for two-dimensional GP priors.
 A regular grid was defined over a unit square with 25 segments along each of the two coordinates, resulting in $n=625$ grid cells.
 Inference results produced using a VAE trained on evaluations of two-dimensional GP priors are presented of Figure~\ref{fig:2d_GP}.
 As the number of observed points increases, quality of the mean prediction improves and uncertainty in the surface estimates decreases.

+\paragraph{Synthetic CAR example.} We partition a rectangle by subdividing it into 10 rows and 15 columns.
+Unlike the two examples above, where we work with a continuous kernel, here we generate data using the CAR model $\phi \sim N(0,Q^{-1}), \quad Q = \tau(D-\alpha A),$ reliant on the adjacency matrix $A$.
+Parameter $\alpha$ is being assigned the $\text{Uniform}(0.4, 1)$ prior.
+This prior is chosen to study the question whether VAE can be trained well on CAR samples, displaying spatial correlation which corresponds to the values of $\alpha$ away from zero.

+In this example we demonstrate a technique to train a VAE by allowing it to preserve explicit estimation of the marginal precision $\tau$.
+For this VAE, the training is performed on the standardised samples $\bar{\phi}$ from the random effect, meaning that that the prior is drawn from the distribution